sfsergim/proxy_github_api/README.md

 If you already have VirtualEnv installed, you can skip this step.

 To install, you first need to create a virtual environment.
-Consider installing virtualenvwrapper:
+Consider installing virtualenv:

-    $ sudo pip install virtualenvwrapper
+    $ pip install virtualenv

-### Restart your terminal:

 ### Installation

 Create the virtualenv:

-    $ mkvirtualenv proxy_github_api
+    $ virtualenv proxy_github_api - "here, you can choose the name you prefer"

+### Install the necessary packages listed in requirements file:

+        Flask
+        flask_restful
+        requests
+        python-dotenv
+        pytest
+        pytest-flask

-Install the necessary packages, remember to be inside the created virtualenv:
+### Remember to be inside the created virtualenv:

-    $ pip install -r requirements.txt
-    $ pip install -r requirements_dev.txt

-Restart your terminal and Have fun.
+Select Python Interpreter in VSCODE and Execute the application

+#Have fun.